Nam1994/Lambda_AutomationTest/README.md

-#I.Install Package
+#Install Package
 + Import package in the requirement.txt include:
     + Install Selenium
     + Install Allure pytest
     + Install Pytest

-#II.How to download Driver
+#How to download Driver
 + We can download driver Browser in the table:

 |`Name Browser`  | `Driver  `           |          `Download    `                |